 Children learn by having fun and taking part in a variety of activities – including messy ones!

-Healthy eating is encouraged in the Nurseries.
+Healthy eating is encouraged in the Nursery.
 Children are provided with a healthy snack every day and a choice of milk or water is provided free of charge.
 Fresh fruit is always available.

 Children staying for the extended care facility can either have a school lunch or bring a packed lunch from home.
 An afternoon snack is also provided.

 Wellington School is committed to ensuring that no child is subject to discrimination.
 Every child isencouraged to develop positive attitudes towards others whose gender, language, religion or culture is different from their own.
 Any parent who wishes their child to be absent from school to celebrate a religious event during term time will be fully supported by the school.

 Policies & Procedures

 The Nurseries employ an extensive range of policies and procedures to ensure that the highest level of care and education is provided.

 The following policies are currently in place and copies of these documents can be